Infected salivary gland (sialadenitis)

-Infections are commoner in the parotid ('parotiditis', or 'parotitis' if you say 'appendectomy') and submandibular glands.
-Dependent patients tend to have poorer oral hygiene and get dehydrated, despite the best efforts of carers, and they are at higher risk.
+Infections are commoner in the parotid (parotitis) and submandibular glands (submandibular sialadenitis).
+Elderly or disabled patients tend to have poorer oral hygiene and get dehydrated, despite the best efforts of carers, and they are at higher risk.

-Most salivary gland infections are viral in nature and usually settle with conservative management.
+Most salivary gland infections settle with medical management.
 This includes adequate oral hygiene and hydration.
-Some bacterial infections may require oral antibiotics, which can be administered on an outpatient basis.
+Oral antibiotics are sufficient.

-Many submandibular swellings will be dental: always ensure dental examination and imaging have been undertaken to rule out a tooth abscess.
+Some submandibular swellings may be abscesses or lymphadenitis due to dental pathology: always ensure dental examination and imaging have been undertaken to rule out a tooth abscess.